 Due to the potential for swelling, wood can buckle if the siding is not properly gapped and caulked at the butt joints.
 The use of caulk may cause appearance issues, since it does not accept paint the same way as the engineered wood does.

 “After just a few short years, you’re really going to see those caulk joints and those butt joints stand out, and you’re going to have to recaulk them.
 It’s going to be a maintenance issue,” Risinger said.

 Later in the video, Risinger notes that wood-based products such as engineered wood siding are combustible in wildfires, as well as in common scenarios like grill fires.
 “It’s not going to fare well,” he says.
 Risinger also points out that some pests can be an issue for engineered wood siding.

 Risinger notes that fiber cement is a durable material made from Portland cement, sand, cellulose, and water.
 “There’s really nothing in here that I’m worried about termites eating.”
 When it comes to fire, he points to the fact that fiber cement siding is non-combustible and may help a home better withstand fire damage.

 The material also maintains its dimensional stability when Risinger performs the water submersion test.
 He says that, for this reason, fiber cement siding doesn’t require gapping and caulking at the butt joints.
 “That’s a really nice benefit.”

 Fiber cement is aesthetically pleasing since it will hold and “take paint tenaciously.”
-He points out that factory-finished James Hardie® fiber cement products have a durable and long-lasting baked-on finish.
+He points out that factory-finished Hardie® fiber cement products have a durable and long-lasting baked-on finish.
 “It’s going to look amazing even a decade from now,” he explains.